VigneshT24/Dynamic_Learning_Model/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 # Dynamic Learning Model
-A Dynamic Learning Model (DLM) utilizes a hybrid approach to learning and responding to queries, making it smarter and more knowledgeable in responding to various FAQs about a topic it has been trained on.
-For my purpose, I am training this bot with college-related questions that might be useful for any university students.
+A Dynamic Learning Model (DLM) employs a hybrid AI approach to learning and responding to queries, enabling it to become smarter and more knowledgeable in addressing various FAQs related to a topic it has been trained on.
+Additionally, it can perform non-ambiguous arithmetic and conversion problems while executing a Chain-of-Thought (CoT).
+Currently, the database is filled with general college-related information to assist college students and university institutions.

 * This model uses SpaCy, SQLite, & NLTK for many of its functions